-Multi-Carrier Direct-Sequence Code Division Multiple Access (MC-DS-CDMA) [1], [2] constitutes a particularly attractive design alternative for next-generation wireless communications, since it has numerous reconfigurable parameters, which may be adjusted for the sake of satisfying diverse design goals.
+MULTI-Carrier Direct-Sequence Code Division Multiple Access (MC-DS-CDMA) [1], [2] constitutes a particularly attractive design alternative for next-generation wireless communications, since it has numerous reconfigurable parameters, which may be adjusted for the sake of satisfying diverse design goals.
 The Bit-Error Rate (BER) is considered to be one of the most important performance measures for communication systems and hence it has been extensively studied.
-The multiple access interference (MAI) and the inter-symbol interference (ISI) also affect the attainable performance of MC-DS-CDMA systems.
-Additionally, the MC-DS-CDMA system's performance is also affected by the inter-carrier interference (ICI).
-When analyzing the BER performance of MC-DS-CDMA systems, the interference sources, namely, the MAI, the ISI and the ICI are commonly assumed to be Gaussian distributed [1], [2], [3], [4].
-However, the accuracy of the Gaussian approximation technique depends on the specific configuration of the system.
-It is widely recognized that the Gaussian approximation techniques become less accurate when a low number of users is supported or when there is a dominant interferer, creating a near-far-scenario [5].
+Both the Multiple Access Interference (MAI) and the Inter-Symbol Interference (ISI) affect the attainable performance of MC-DS-CDMA systems.
+Additionally, the MC-DS-CDMA system's performance is also affected by the Inter-Carrier Interference (ICI).
+When analyzing the BER performance of MC-DS-CDMA systems, the interference sources, namely, the MAI, the ISI and the ICI are commonly assumed to be Gaussian distributed [1], [4].
+However, the accuracy of the Gaussian